 If you’re thinking you’ve got to shell out big money for a 1,000-thread count sheet, this will make you happy: thread count doesn’t actually count for much when it comes to choosing a sheet you’ll enjoy.
 Thread count refers to the number of vertical and horizontal threads per square inch, so the difference between a 200-thread count sheet and a 300 set is simply softness.
 Crisp sheets have a lower count than buttery ones, but they’re both nice.

 As long as it’s above 200, thread count is a matter of personal preference.
-(Anything below 200 is considered muslin and is about as scratchy as a burlap sack, says Goodman.)
+(Anything below 200 is considered muslin and is scratchy like a burlap sack, says Goodman.)

 How many sets of sheets do you really need?

-If you rotate at least two pairs of good quality cotton sheets, they’ll likely last you a few years at least and often longer if you wash them weekly.
+If you rotate at least two pairs of good quality cotton sheets, they’ll likely last you a few years—often longer if you wash them weekly.
 But that’s only if you treat them right.

 When to cheap out

 Need to cover a kid’s bed?
-It’s OK to buy inexpensive bedding from, say, Ikea — especially if there are going to be bed-wetting accidents.
-The guest room is another place you can save money.
-A set of soft, microfibre everyday sheets from Bed, Bath and Beyond are only $44, have plenty of great user reviews, and will do the trick if they’ll only be used from time to time.
+It’s fine to buy inexpensive bedding from, say, Ikea—especially if there are going to be bed-wetting accidents.
+The guest room is another place where you can save money.
+A set of soft, microfibre everyday sheets from Bed, Bath and Beyond is only $44 (with plenty of great user reviews) and will do the trick if it’s only used from time to time.

 Do you really need a top sheet?